takanory/slides/20200510pyconhk/PITCHME.md

 * We have spread Python throughout Japan with various activities
 * I think it's important to be face to face communication
 * First, we go to meet local people.
 And the reunion make the relationship stronger.

++++

+## Future

+* PyCon JP: outside of Tokyo
+* Python Boot Camp: all prefectures
+* PyCon mini: more cities

+Note:
+* In the future, we hope to hold PyCon JP outside of Tokyo,
+* hold Python Boot Camp in all prefectires
+* and hold PyCon mini in more cities

 ---